I cant tell you how excited I am about this project!

 I have created a space for Woman to Speak.
 To say their truth and to say it loud and proud.
 To have the opportunity to be listened to, have your space held and to tell us the important knowledge and wisdom you hold within.

 Powerful and amazing things happen when we provide space, hold our sister’s hands whilst they speak their truth.
 It doesn’t have to be profound, it doesn’t have to feel like it’s an amazing or important topic – it can just be you, being authentically you, saying something you feel passionate about.

 I know you all have such important stuff to say.
 The reason I know is because I can hear when you are speaking your truth.
 When I hear what makes you feel alive I am inspired by you.
 The things that make your eyes light up when you talk, or your eyes well up when you speak is powerful stuff……….

-The line up for speakers at the event on 21st June will be available in May.
+The line up for speakers at the event on

 Line up from our awesome April event: